Department of Geosciences

 1. Attendance at all classes is essential.

 2. There will be many opportunities for you to participate in class.
-Your participation is highly encouraged, since the level of your participation will constitute a substantial part of your grade.
+Your participation is essential in the group work for this course.
 Participation will also aid you in a better understanding of the class material.

 3. You are required to be present for exams on the the scheduled days.
 In extraordinary circumstances I will reschedule an exam for an individual, but only if I am notified in advance of the exam.